mace-cream/clusterhowto/slurm.md

    ```
 9. Unbuffer
    If you are using `srun` to run your commands you can use the `--unbuffered` option which disables the output buffering.

+10. mpich
+   Run `mpich` program is similar but different with `openmpi`.
+First you need load `mpich/ge/gcc/64/3.3`, then compile your programs with `mpicc` provided by `mpich`.
+Finally run
+   your program with `srun -N 2 mpich_hello`.